apache/activemq-artemis/docs/user-manual/en/examples.md

 client to the server.
 However in some cases, you really don't mind losing messages in event of failure, so it would make sense to acknowledge the message on the server before delivering it to the client.
-This example demonstrates how Apache ActiveMQ allows this with an extra acknowledgement mode.
+This example demonstrates how Apache ActiveMQ Artemis allows this with an extra acknowledgement mode.

 Message Producer Rate Limiting
 ------------------------------

-The `producer-rte-limit` example demonstrates how, with Apache ActiveMQ, you can specify a maximum send rate at which a JMS message producer will send messages.
+The `producer-rte-limit` example demonstrates how, with Apache ActiveMQ Artemis, you can specify a maximum send rate at which a JMS message producer will send messages.

 Proton Qpid
 -----------

-Apache ActiveMQ can be configured to accept requests from any AMQP client that supports the 1.0 version of the protocol.
+Apache ActiveMQ Artemis can be configured to accept requests from any AMQP client that supports the 1.0 version of the protocol.
 This `proton-j` example shows a simply qpid java 1.0 client example.

 Proton Ruby
 -----------

-Apache ActiveMQ can be configured to accept requests from any AMQP client that supports the 1.0 version of the protocol.
+Apache ActiveMQ Artemis can be configured to accept requests from any AMQP client that supports the 1.0 version of the protocol.
 This example shows a simply proton ruby client that sends and receives messages